Brod8362/csoc4353/plan/architecture.md

 # High-level desgin/architecture
 1. **Frontend Components**
-   - **User Interface:** Frontend will consist several forms and tables containing information from the back-end database.
+   - **User Interface:** Frontend will consist of several forms and tables containing information from the back-end database.
    - **Login/Register Pages:** These pages will allow the user to either log-in with their saved credentials or register if they are new users.
    - **Profile Management Page:** Users will be able to update their profile information after logging in.
    - **Fuel Quote Form:** This form will collect information such as client location, client history, gallons requested, and company profit margin.